nus-tic4001-AY2021S1/ip/docs/README.md

    <br/>step 3. find book or Find BOok or FIND BOOK

 **Expected outcome**:
-   <br/>Here are the matching tasks in your list:
+   <br/>Here are the matching Tasks in your list:
    <br/>1.[T][X] READ BOOK

 ### Feature 8